hannahismael/hannahismael.github.io/content/papers/_index.md

-* **Kabir, Samia**, David N. Udo-Imeh, Bonan Kou, and Tianyi Zhang. ["Is Stack Overflow Obsolete?
+* **Ismael, Hannah**, David N. Udo-Imeh, Bonan Kou, and Tianyi Zhang. ["Is Stack Overflow Obsolete?
 An Empirical Study of the Characteristics of ChatGPT Answers to Stack Overflow Questions."](https://dl.acm.org/doi/pdf/10.1145/3613904.3642596)In Proceedings of the CHI Conference on Human Factors in Computing Systems **(CHI ’24)**.
 <br><br>